DNSCrypt/dnscrypt-proxy/README.md

 * [DNS-over-HTTP/2 (DoH)](https://datatracker.ietf.org/wg/doh/about/), the successor to DNS-over-TLS

 Using DoH currently requires a working DNS configuration on the proxy host (DNS server host names have to be resolved).
+If you use DoH, add the IP address of the servers to your `hosts` file or equivalent.

 ## Planned features